apache/beam/beam-site/documentation/io/testing.md

 The Beam community hosts the data stores used for integration tests in Kubernetes.
 In order for an integration test to be run in Beam's continuous integration environment, it must have Kubernetes scripts that set up an instance of the data store.

 However, when working locally, there is no requirement to use Kubernetes.
-All of the test infrastructure allows passing in connection info, so developers can use their preferred hosting infrastructure for local development.
+All of the test infrastructure allows you to pass in connection info, so developers can use their preferred hosting infrastructure for local development.

 ### Running integration tests {#running-integration-tests}